smondet/oredoc/README.md

 types (e.g. `Oredoc.Meta_result.t`), or whole modules
 (e.g. `Oredoc.Markdown`) are created too (note, for now oredoc is not that
 clever: types are called `t`, values are anything else).
+Prefixes can be passed to the argument and added later: c.f. `Markdown.to_html`.

 Configuration
 -------------